 \subsubsection{Datasets}

 We compare all the baseline models and SCP on two LiDAR PC datasets, SemanticKITTI~\cite{kitti} and Ford~\cite{ford}.
-SemanticKITTI, abbreviated as KITTI, comprises 43,552 LiDAR scans obtained from 22 point cloud sequences.
+SemanticKITTI comprises 43,552 LiDAR scans obtained from 22 point cloud sequences.
 The default split for training includes sequences 00 to 10, while sequences 11 to 21 are used for evaluation.
-We quantize them with a quantization step of $\frac{400}{2^D-1}$ with Octree depth $D$, the same as EHEM~\cite{ehem}.
+We quantize them with a quantization step of $\frac{400}{2^D-1}$ with Octree depth $D$.
 The Ford dataset, utilized in the MPEG point cloud compression standardization, includes three sequences, each containing 1,500 scans.
 We adhere to the partitioning of the MPEG standardization, where sequence 01 is used for training and sequences 02 and 03 for evaluation.
 Each sequence in the Ford dataset contains an average of 100,000 points per frame and is quantized to a precision of 1mm.
-We set the quantization step for it to $2^{18-D}$ with Octree depth $D$, also the same as EHEM.
+We set the quantization step to $2^{18-D}$ with Octree depth $D$.
+Both settings are the same as EHEM.